smartcontractkit/documentation/docs/Using Price Feeds/feed-registry.md

   image:
     0: "/files/OpenGraph_V3.png"
 ---

+> 🚧 Open Alpha
+>
+> Chainlink Feed Registry is in alpha.
+We're continuing to test the feature with users and improve the experience based on your feedback.
+Please do not yet use it in production.

 ![Feed Registry](/files/feed-registry.png)

 The Chainlink Feed Registry is an on-chain mapping of assets to feeds.
 It enables you to query Chainlink price feeds from a pair of asset and denomination addresses, without needing the price feed contract addresses.
 They enable smart contracts to retrieve the latest price of an asset in a single call.